 While you’re listening to questions, pull apart the important information and think about how you can respond.
 This will demonstrate that you can think on your feet and can draw upon your technical experiences.

-This is just as much about your ability to articulate as it is about your ability to show that you are a positive and professional
+This is just as much about your ability to articulate as it is about your ability to show that you are a professional.

 It is really important that you look the part.
 Your appearance can show you’re sharp, clean and ready to work.
 Keep things plain and simple.
 But, that doesn’t mean void of personality.
 You don’t need buy a whole new wardrobe either.